Elias Díaz Player Props: Rockies vs. Mariners

 Elias Díaz At The Plate

-- Diaz leads Colorado in total hits (13) this season while batting .342 with five extra-base hits.
+- Diaz has 15 hits and an OBP of .426, both of which lead Colorado hitters this season.

-- Among the qualified hitters in MLB action, his batting average ranks 17th, his on-base percentage ranks 30th, and he is 26th in the league in slugging.
+- Among qualifying hitters in MLB, he ranks 12th in batting average, 22nd in on-base percentage, and 32nd in slugging.

-- Diaz will look to extend his seven-game hitting streak.
-He's batting .615 with two homers during his last games.
+- Diaz is batting .563 with two homers during his last outings and is on an eight-game hitting streak.

-- This season, Diaz has posted at least one hit in 10 of 13 games (76.9%), and had multiple hits twice.

-- Diaz has driven in a run in five games this year (38.5%), including two games with multiple runs batted in.
+- In five games this season (35.7%), Diaz has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.